Tales from the Darkside

 Tales from the Darkside is an American horror anthology television series created by George A. Romero.
-A pilot episode was first broadcast on October 29, 1983.
-The series was picked up for syndication, and the first season premiered on September 30, 1984.
-The show would run for a total of four seasons, until its cancelation on July 24, 1988.
+A pilot episode written by Romero was first broadcast on October 29, 1983 after which the series was picked up for syndication, with the first season premiering on September 30, 1984.
+The show would run for a total of four seasons, until its cancelation on July 24, 1988 after a total of 90 episodes.
+An anthology feature film co-written by Romero and made of three episode-like segments, titled Tales from the Darkside: The Movie, would follow in 1990.

 The series spans various genres of speculative fiction, including science fiction and fantasy in addition to horror, and many episodes have darkly comic elements.

 Production

 The movie Creepshow was released in 1982.
 It was based on the EC horror comic books of the 1950s, such as Tales from the Crypt and The Vault of Horror.
-In light of the film’s moderate success, its producer, Laurel Entertainment, decided to explore the potential for a television series based on the feature.
-However, Warner Bros. had the rights to some elements of Creepshow.
+In light of the film's moderate success, its producer, Laurel Entertainment, decided to explore the potential for a television series based on the feature.
+However, Warner Bros. allegedly had the rights to some elements of Creepshow.
 Laurel chose to move forward with a series that omitted aspects of the movie that were owned by Warner Bros.
 The result was Tales from the Darkside, which explored the same themes as Creepshow, but discarded the framing device and other elements that were based directly on the comics.

 Some episodes were adapted from the works of well-known authors, or written by the authors themselves.
-Stories or teleplays by Frederik Pohl, Harlan Ellison, Clive Barker, Michael Bishop, Robert Bloch, John Cheever, Michael McDowell, and Fredric Brown were used over the course of the series.
-Two episodes, "Word Processor of the Gods" and "Sorry, Right Number", were based on short stories by Stephen King.
+Stories or teleplays by Clive Barker, Harlan Ellison, Robert Bloch, Fredric Brown, David Gerrold, Ron Goulart, John D. MacDonald, Michael McDowell, Michael Bishop, Lois McMaster Bujold, John Cheever, Charles L. Grant, Barbara Owens, Frederik Pohl, Pamela Sargent, and Jule Selbo were used over the course of the series.
+Two episodes, "Word Processor of the Gods" and "Sorry, Right Number," were based on short stories by Stephen King.
 The latter was adapted for television by King himself.

-The show had a low budget, and often utilized only a single set or location throughout entire episodes, similar to a stage play.
-It was a bi-coastal production, with some episodes being shot in New York and others in California.
+Laurel announced a further 42 episodes to be produced in February 1986, which would bring the total of episodes to 90.
+In 1987, the International Alliance of Theatrical Stage Employees Local 52 and the National Association of Broadcast Employees and Technicians Local 15 joined together to combat non-union productions like Tales from the Darkside, stating that if the producers would not work with the unions, they would "be forced to deal with public union action."